Family legal advice across international borders

 We have experience of both Hague Convention and non-Hague Convention cases but it is vital that early advice is sought on these issues.

 We are highly experienced in advising clients on foreign elements in family matters.
 Our lawyers have worked closely with firms in over 20 jurisdictions to ensure that their clients achieved the best outcome.
 We have excellent links with foreign members of the International Academy of Family Lawyers (IAFL) to ensure that you have access to the best advice.
 We are also a member of Interleges which enables the firm to work with lawyers across the world on matters that may require international expertise.

 We are members of Interleges, which means we are part of a network of world-class international lawyers.

 We understand how different countries’ laws can affect your outcome

 It is necessary to have extensive knowledge of international law when advising clients who have lived or married abroad, or may have assets such as a property in another country.
-Careful thought and advice will need to be given in relation to which jurisdiction would be best to issue divorce proceedings or proceedings relating to children.
-Issuing proceedings in the correct jurisdiction is essential in financial proceedings to ensure the client can achieve the best possible financial settlement and to ensure that you can enforce any order made.
+Careful thought and advice will need to be given in relation to which jurisdiction would be best to carry out divorce proceedings or proceedings relating to children.
+Issuing proceedings in the correct country is essential in financial proceedings to ensure that you can achieve the best possible financial settlement and to ensure that you can enforce any order made.

 We also advise on the many international issues relevant to children and we have expertise in the international relocation of children.
 If you wish to move or travel abroad with your child or maybe you wish to prevent a child from being taken abroad then we can help.
 We also advise on international child abduction to include when a child is taken or retained abroad without consent or when a child is brought to this country without consent.